📊 Strategy 📊 Creator economy 📊 Publishing 📊 Data 🇺🇸 US 🇬🇧 UK 🇩🇪 DE

 Methodology

 All findings are drawn from Lit-X primary data.
-For this article we scoped the analysis to 1,496 verified bookfluencers tracked across TikTok (346), Instagram (1,203) and YouTube (214); 923,000+ posts indexed; 34,891 unique titles matched to creator mentions.
+For this article we scoped the analysis to 1,511 verified bookfluencers tracked across TikTok (475), Instagram (1,283) and YouTube (265); 960,000+ posts indexed; 35,452 unique titles matched to creator mentions.
 Engagement rates are computed as (likes + comments + saves) / followers, averaged per creator then aggregated by tier.
 Saves-to-likes ratios are medians within format clusters to limit outlier distortion.
 Tier cut-offs (nano <10K, micro 10–50K, mid 50–200K, macro 200–500K, mega 500K+) follow standard industry thresholds.
 Creator handles named in-line have been verified directly on-platform in Q1 2026.
+Updated April 22, 2026 with expanded dataset (+36,000 posts, +15 creators since initial publication).

 Lit-X